Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 <img src="/images/placeholder-1-e1533569576673.png" width=100 height =100>

 After the Linux window has booted, we will now explore the different AAs available on the SOM board.
-You can use `xmutil.py lisapps` to see what applications exist.
+You can use `xmutil lisapps` to see what applications exist.

 ## AA1: Smart camera
 After the Linux window booted, we will connect to the AA1 via the following commands.